-Automation can be seen as the next step after digitalisation.
+Automation can be seen as the next step after digitalization.
 And this is by no means only true for industry and production.
 On the contrary, service providers and SMEs in particular benefit from automated processes.
-The basic prerequisite for this is that the desired processes already run digitally and can be standardised.
+The basic prerequisite for this is that the desired processes already run digitally and can be standardized.
 If these conditions are met, there is a wide range of possible areas of application.
 That is why automation examples are also broad and can be adapted individually and flexibly.

 So automation in marketing is no longer an insider tip.
 We constantly receive automatically sent emails, for example as newsletters.
 Or in logistics, too, we often receive automated emails that inform us about the status of our order.
 But other areas can be added here: sales, administration, controlling, accounting, communication or even onboarding can be expanded through automation.
 The following 8 automation examples from some of our past projects should give you an idea of what is conceivable and feasible.